A Multicenter Benchmark of Multiple Instance Learning Models for Lymphoma Subtyping from HE-stained Whole Slide Images: Experimental Results

-For lymphoma subtype prediction, we assessed model performance across varying magnifications, multiple patch-level and slide-level feature encoders, and both in-distribution and out-of-distribution (OOD) test sets.
+For lymphoma subtype prediction, we assessed model performance across varying magnifications, multiple patch-level and slide-level feature encoders, using both in-distribution and out-of-distribution (OOD) test sets.
+Our lymphoma subtyping findings should be interpreted as complementary to the “all-task” benchmark~\cite{bareja2025evaluating} rather than directly comparable, because the benchmark does not include lymphoma subtyping, and TCGA offers only a single lymphoma subtype (DLBCL) with limited histological diversity.

-\textbf{Magnification study (Table~\ref{tab:results-diff-mag}):} On the in-distribution Munich test set, we compared baseline ResNet50, the patch-level encoder UNI2, and the slide-level encoder Titan across 40×, 20×, and 10× magnifications.
+\textbf{Algorithm combination and magnification study (Table~\ref{tab:results-diff-mag}):} On the in-distribution Munich test set, we compared baseline ResNet50, the patch-level encoder UNI2, and the slide-level encoder Titan across 40×, 20×, and 10× magnifications.
 TransMIL combined with UNI2 or Titan is better than AB-MIL at 40× and 20×, with a slight performance decline observed at 10×.
 Despite this, AB-MIL remained the most computationally efficient option for training and inference compared to transformer-based MIL methods.
+TransMIL + BEL show only minimal gains over TransMIL.
+This behavior is likely due to a mismatch between the BEL objective and the morphological characteristics of lymphoma WSIs: While BEL is designed to regularize bag-level embeddings in transformer-based MIL, lymphoma subtyping relies on heterogeneous and spatially dispersed patterns rather than a single dominant bag embedding.
+We believe that TransMIL already captures the discriminative context in the slides, leaving limited room for additional gains from BEL.
+We trained TransMIL + BEL using the original hyperparameters proposed by \cite{sens2023bel}, but checked that further parameter tuning did not lead to improvements.
+We explored more recent MIL extension, including multi-resolution fusion strategy such as mixtures of aggregator (MoA); however, it did not outperform the standard AB-MIL or TransMIL baselines in our experiments.
+In addition, as shown in Figures \ref{fig:diff_classes_attn_comparison}, \ref{fig:diff_models_attn_comparison}, and \ref{fig:diff_dataset_attn_comparison} in supplementary material, attention distributions remain highly heterogeneous across whole slides, indicating that informative regions are not trivially separable.
+This suggests that more advanced and principled patch-selection or multi-scale modeling strategies are needed, which we leave for future work.

 \textbf{Comparison of publicly available feature encoders (Table~\ref{tab:results-diff-encoder}):} Using AB-MIL, we evaluated several open-source pathology feature encoders on the Munich and Kiel in-distribution cohorts.
 UNI2 and Titan achieved superior performance across both datasets, indicating their strong representation capacity for lymphoma subtyping.